 - a.
-Commercial forestry and related uses. - b.
-Forestry carried on for research, demonstration, educational, and other purposes. - c.
-Agricultural uses, including: maple sugaring, pasturage of livestock, crop raising, and buildings (except dwellings) accessory to and necessary for such agricultural uses. - d.
 Private recreational, hunting, or fishing camps, consisting of a building or tent not suitable for use as a dwelling but used occasionally or seasonally for temporary shelter in connection with a recreational activity.
-Such camps may not be operated as a business, must each be located on a separate lot of no less than fifteen (15) acres and, for the purpose of wastewater disposal, may only include chemical, incinerator, or privy toilet facilities. - e.
-Accessory uses customarily incidental to a permitted use. - f.
-Solar Collectors (See Section 5.1.1.d). - g.
+Such camps may not be operated as a business, must each be located on a separate lot of no less than fifteen (15) acres and, for the purpose of wastewater disposal, may only include chemical, incinerator, or privy toilet facilities. - b.
+Accessory uses customarily incidental to a permitted use. - c.
+Solar Collectors (See Section 5.1.1.d). - d.
 Outdoor Hydronic Heaters (See Section 5.1.1.c).